ropensci/roweb3/content/blog/2024-03-11-devguide-release-0.9.0/index.md

 Our instructions around [CITATION files](https://devdevguide.netlify.app/pkg_building#citation-file) now reflect the newest CRAN policies.

-Our [list of packages helping with testing](https://devdevguide.netlify.app/pkg_building#testing) now includes shinytest2 near shinytest, as shinytest2 is actively developed.
+Our [list of packages helping with testing](https://devdevguide.netlify.app/pkg_building#testing) now includes shinytest2, which we anticipate will ultimately supersede shinytest.

 ## Improvements to GitHub and CI guidance

-Our collaboration guide features more links to [resources about for instance PR reviews, and Git workflows](https://devdevguide.netlify.app/maintenance_collaboration#git-workflow), thanks to [Mauro Lepore](https://github.com/maurolepore).
+Our collaboration chapter features more links to [resources about for instance PR reviews, and Git workflows](https://devdevguide.netlify.app/maintenance_collaboration#git-workflow), thanks to [Mauro Lepore](https://github.com/maurolepore).
 That same chapter now mentions [GitHub Discussions](https://devdevguide.netlify.app/maintenance_collaboration#communication-with-users) as a way to communicate with users, and more details on [issue templates](https://devdevguide.netlify.app/maintenance_collaboration#issue-templates).

 [Edward Wallace](https://github.com/ewallace) added an explanation of [continuous integration (CI) in general](https://devdevguide.netlify.app/pkg_ci#what-is-continuous-integration-ci) and of [codecov in particular](https://devdevguide.netlify.app/pkg_ci#coverage), to our CI guide.

 ## Better documentation of the process

-We now highlight the values (tone) of our system in more places: at the top of the reviewer guide, in the template for review requests, and in the message our bot posts after editors [assign a reviewer](https://github.com/ropensci-org/buffy/pull/77/files).
+We now highlight the values of our system and the tone we strive to achieve in more places: at the top of the reviewer guide, in the template for review requests, and in the message our bot posts after editors [assign a reviewer](https://github.com/ropensci-org/buffy/pull/77/files).

 > **rOpenSci’s community is our best asset.
 We aim for reviews to be open, non-adversarial, and focused on improving software quality.